Home

 Modern refrigeration uses compressed gases that are harmful to the environment.

-The need for eco-friendly cooling technology is becoming more important given the demand by developing countries for air conditioning and refrigerators.
+The need for eco-friendly cooling technology is becoming more important given the demand by developing countries for air conditioning and refrigeration.

 Replacing current technologies with energy efficient, green technology is why scientists are now resurrecting Einstein's invention.